akpw/akpw/_posts/2016-09-5-BinaryTreesPlayground-Part-II.md

 Well, turns out it is nothing more than a little configuration helper that assembles the key pieces of the above architecture and feeds values to available customization points.

-In case you want to change any of these, writing your own configuration struct along with overriding the `QuickLookableBinaryTree.quickLookView` variable on your tree type should be real easy now.
+So in case you want to change any of these, writing another configuration struct along with overriding the `QuickLookableBinaryTree.quickLookView` variable on your tree type should be real easy now.

 **Tree Layout Model**

 Now that we covered the overall drawing architecture, let's take a closer look on what's behind laying out an efficient visual tree representation.

-In general, the goal of all tree layout algorithms is to build a tree model where each node is assigned a unique `(x,y)` coordinate so that it then can be drawn in a visually meaningful way.
+In general, the goal of all tree layout algorithms is to build a tree model where each node is assigned a unique `(x,y)` coordinate so that it can then be drawn in a visually meaningful way.

-Here is how our `TreeLayout` model looks like:
+To be a bit more specific, the following are the rules for what is considered to be "visually meaningful":

+##### Tree Layout requirements
+> * The layout reflects exact hierarchical structure of the tree
+* The edges do not cross each other
+* A parent node is centered over its children
+* The nodes on the same level are as close as possible
+* The drawing of a subtree does not depend on its position

+Before diving into the next layer of specifics, let see start with the Swift definition of the tree layout model:
 {% highlight swift %}
 /// Tree Layout Topology protocol protocol TreeLayoutTopology: TraversableBinaryTree {